yursha/c-primer/class-objects.md

   + when copy constructor is called
 - move
   + when returned from a function
+  + when assigned a temporary object it is moved from.
 - delete/cleanup
   + when a stack frame containing an objects goes out of scope
   + when a `delete` is called on a heap object